chrisguest75/cloudbuild_private_repo_example/README.md

         * Enable Google Container Registry (choose if you want your registry public or not)
         * Enable Cloud Build
         * Enable KMS and create a keyring and key
+        * Permissions on the cloudbuild account for kms key decryption

+* Create ./.env
+    * Copy ./.env_template to ./.env
+    * Write the parameters into it.
 * Generate an SSL key and upload to Github
     * Use ./create_key.sh
     * After using the script upload the ./cloudbuild_ssh.key.pub to github as an ssl key.
+* Set permissions on the key
+    * Use ./create_permissions.sh
 * Add the Github Cloud Build integration
 * Change the cloudbuild.yaml
     * _GITHUB_USERNAME: "chrisguest75"